walker-herndon/walker-herndon.github.io/Arctic Charr Re-ID Coding Notes.md

 #### tester.py
 - trying to sort out exactly what the tester file does
+- seems like a lot of what this is doing is what `Matcher` does
 - starts by defining an enum for `RANSIC_AFFINE` and `MODIFIED_GROTH`
 - also defines a Json encoder which can handle some additional numpy values
 - sets cave and algorithm